Arrests made after Elizabeth City protesters stay out past 8 p.m. curfew

 The emergency declaration went into effect at 8 a.m.
 Monday, and was set to last "until deemed no longer necessary."
 On Tuesday, city officials updated the emergency declaration to include a curfew from 8 p.m. to 6 a.m.
 Children, youth, and adults must be off city streets during those hours.
 The only exceptions are for people who have to commute to travel to work or if there's an emergency.

-The daily protests in Elizabeth have so far been peaceful, with many on Tuesday expressing displeasure at the curfew.
+The daily protests in Elizabeth have so far been peaceful overall, with many on Tuesday expressing displeasure at the curfew.
 One woman called it "a slap in the face."

 “Why are we being punished with a curfew?" asked June Gibbs, who was Brown's former elementary school counselor and cousin.
 "I feel like a curfew is for the ones that have done wrong."